 Normal for children

-Fear of the dark is very common in children and is in fact seen as a normal part of development.
+Fear of the dark is very common in children and in many cases it’s a normal part of development.

-Researchers in 2007 studied a sample of 511 children and adolescents aged 8-16.
-And they found that 64.2% reported having nighttime fears.
+For example, in 2007 researchers studied a sample of 511 children and adolescents aged 8-16.
+Of those, 64.2% reported having nighttime fears.
 Interestingly, 72.9% of children reported fears, but the number reduced to 54.6% for adolescents.

 It’s hard to find reliable statistics about nyctophobia in adults.
 In 2017, a poll of 2000 British adults by Bensons for Beds revealed that 17% regularly sleep with a light on.
 And 20% do some bedtime checks, like closing wardrobe doors and making sure there’s nothing crawling around under the bed.